Ancient-Wisdom.Co.Uk

 ....'It seems to be getting clearer that all alignments are not connected with roads or tracks.
 He felt that the only explanation of so many alignments was that they were to do with a system of rectangular land division'.
 (2)

-John Michell re-awaked the spirit of investigation in the 1970's.
+Single-handedly re-awaked the spirit of investigation in the 1970's.
 He brought to the public attention the existence on the famous English 'St Michael's ley', and also revealed in 'City of revelation', the existence of a large scale geometric decagon across southern Britain, associating ley-lines with both geometry and astronomy.
 He claimed that the ancient Celtic 'perpetual choirs' at Llantwit manor (This location is not accurate), Glastonbury Abbey and Stonehenge were vertices of a regular decagon of majestic proportions.
 A fourth vertex exists at Goring-on Thames where a major pagan temple once stood at the junction of several important track ways.....The centre of the decagon is at the apparently insignificant hamlet of Whiteleaved Oak where the former counties of Hereford, Gloucester and Worcester came together.
 This decagon is apparently related by angle and distance to the other geomantic centres of Britain.
 Michael Behrend supported the concept but made two small changes to the original scheme.
+Sadly, Michael left us on the 24th April, 2009.

 John Barnatt - Undertook a survey of ancient sites of Derbyshire with a computer, and found 'Challenging geomantic relationships' between them.
 (2)